NewestUser/Java-Introduction/lectures/advanced/12-collections/Lecture12.md

     }

     /**
-     * Увеличи възрастта на яйцето с 1 седмица.
+     * Increase the age of the egg by 1 week.
      */
     public void ageByOneWeek() {
         age++;
     }

     /**
-     * Излюпи яйцето, ако е навършило необходимата възраст.
+     * Hatch the egg if it has aged enough.
      *
-     * @return излюпената кокоша или null, ако яйцето не може да бъде излюпено.
+     * @return return the hatched chicken or null if the egg can't be hatched.
      */
     public Chicken hatch() {
         if (age < HATCHING_WEEK) {
             return null;
         }